+"Home State"

-"Home State" as defined in the FCA Glossary; "Instrument of the instrument constituting the Company, as amended from Incorporation" time to time: "International the International Tax Compliance Regulations 2015 (SI Tax Compliance 2015/878), as amended or re-enacted from time to Regulations" time; "Investment an investment manager retained by the ACD pursuant to Manager" the FCA Rules, being Cerno Capital Partners LLP and its successor or successors as investment manager to the Company; "Non-UCITS retail an authorised fund which is not a UK UCITS, a qualified scheme" investor scheme or a long-term asset fund; "OECD" the Organisation for Economic Co-operation and Development; "OEIC The Open-Ended Investment Companies Regulations 2001 (S1 2001/1228), as amended or re-enacted from time to Regulations" time; "OTC" over the counter; "Prime Broker" a credit institution, regulated investment firm or another entity subject to prudential regulation and ongoing supervision, offering services to professional clients primarily to finance or execute transactions in Financial Instruments as counterparty and which may also provide other services, such as clearing and settlement of trades, custodial services, stock lending, customised technology and operational support facilities.
-The Company does not currently require the services of a Prime Broker: "Register" the register of shareholders of the Company; "Registrar" the person who maintains the Register, being Northern Trust Global Services SE, UK branch and its successor or successors as registrar; "Rules" the FCA Rules and any other regulations that may be made under section 262 of the Act and for the time being in force; "Scheme as defined in the FCA Glossary; Property" "Total Return means total return swaps as defined by the UK SFTR; Swaps" "UCITS Directive" the European Parliament and Council Directive of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) (No.
+"Instrument of Incorporation" the instrument constituting the Company, as amended from time to time; "International Tax Compliance Regulations" the International Tax Compliance Regulations 2015 (SI 2015/878), as amended or re-enacted from time to time; "Investment Manager" an investment manager retained by the ACD pursuant to the FCA Rules, being Cerno Capital Partners LLP and its successor or successors as investment manager to the Company; "Non-UCITS retail scheme" an authorised fund which is not a UK UCITS, a qualified investor scheme or a long-term asset fund; "OECD" the Organisation for Economic Co-operation and Development; "OEIC Regulations" The Open-Ended Investment Companies Regulations 2001 (S1 2001/1228), as amended or re-enacted from time to time; "OTC" over the counter; "Register" the register of Shareholders of the Company; "Registrar" the person who maintains the Register, being Northern Trust Global Services SE, UK branch and its successor or successors as registrar; "Rules" the FCA Rules and any other regulations that may be made under section 262 of the Act and for the time being in force; "Scheme Property" means the property of the Company to be given to the Depositary for safekeeping, as required by the FCA Rules; "Share" or "Shares" a share or shares in the Company; "Shareholder" A holder of registered Shares in the Company; "Total Return Swaps" means total return swaps as defined by the UK SFTR; "UCITS" an Undertaking for Collective Investment in Transferable Securities.
+This will include a UCITS scheme or an EEA UCITS scheme, as defined in the FCA Glossary; "UCITS Directive" the European Parliament and Council Directive of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) (No. 2009/65/EC), as amended: